Epilogue: John Quincy Adams' Diary

 On those Healthy Hills Near Panama

+Then what possessed Thornton to fabricate a brief memoir crafted as a medical letter but evidently never sent, and put in the same file as his never submitted dissertation “On Sleep?”
 Was he serious?
 In 1823, Thornton discussed his ideas about the after life with his next door neighbor, John Quincy Adams: "Dr Thornton called this morning, and gave me some of his ideas about body and soul.
 He is writing a pamphlet or dissertation in which he will broach some of his own strange ideas.
-He denies the existence of the Soul, but believes in the immortality of the body— And he has a theory of suspended animation in which he vouches certain wonderful phenomena, to support the wildest absurdities."JQA diary, June 25, 1823
+He denies the existence of the Soul, but believes in the immortality of the body— And he has a theory of suspended animation in which he vouches certain wonderful phenomena, to support the wildest absurdities."(BB)

-There is another explanation for Thornton losing interest in the Capitol.
-His work as Commissioner of the Patent Office consumed his time and occupied his genius.
-However, government clerks worked from 9 to 3 and all Thornton had to do was pass on the $30 application fee to the Treasury, fill out a patent form for the signatures of the secretary of state and president, file away the application and a description of the invention, and, if possible, retain a model.
+Government clerks worked from 9 to 3 and as the sole clerk processing patent applications, all Thornton had to do was pass on the $30 application fee to the Treasury, fill out a patent form for the signatures of the secretary of state and president, file away the application and a description of the invention, and, if possible, retain a model.
 He did not have to verify that, as required by law, that the invention was both useful and novel.
 The applicant signed an oath that it was.
 If anyone challenged the validity of the patent, a federal court would decide and Thornton was not involved.
-Also, it was not legally incumbent on Thornton to encourage inventors, and he didn't.
 In December 1804, Senator John Quincy Adams checked on a patent application for a constituent.
-Adams wrote in his diary that Thornton explained that "he thought it not a new invention— Which indeed he says is the case of almost all the applications for Patents— And others are for things impossible."(1)
+Adams wrote in his diary that Thornton explained that "he thought it not a new invention— Which indeed he says is the case of almost all the applications for Patents— And others are for things impossible."(1) While it never gave him a raise, congress eventually gave him a clerk.
+On May 22, 1825, his boss, Secretary of State Adams called on Thornton while he was ill and noted in his diary that Thornton's clerk at the Patent Office "has done most of the business for some years and was eminently qualified.…"

-While he probably would have badgered inventors anyway, by 1806 he faced another financial crisis and this one lasted at least four years.
-In 1807 and 1808, Thornton once again did not get money from Tortola.
-In December 1808, he fled the city to escape being jailed.
-While always frustrated that he did not have enough money, he tried to act like he did.
+There were mitigating circumstances.
+He lost his personal fortune.
+In an 1808 letter to a friend, Latrobe pitied Thornton: "the worst that can be said of him is that he is a Madman from vanity, incorrect impecuniary conduct, and official intrigue from Poverty."
+Adding to the problem, while he did not have enough money, he tried to act like he did.
 In 1803, his friend Blodget faced a court judgment to pay $21,000 to the winner of the Federal City Lottery, the unfinished "Superb Hotel."
 He had to sell his properties and that netted Thornton ownership of his F Street home and other real estate.
 However, Thornton was not a vulture picking at his friend's estate.
 He also secured Blodget's $10,000 bail.
 In 1806, Blodget broke the bounds that confined him to the city, and consequently Thornton became responsible for Blodget's debts.
 Thornton tried in vain to sell his thoroughbreds.
 The only property he could sell was in Lancaster, England.
 His surviving aunt moved in with Robert Foster's sister.
 The $20,000 from the sale soothed Thornton's bankers and Blodget's creditors.
+Then in 1807 and 1808, he did not get money from Tortola.
+In December 1808, he briefly fled the city to escape being jailed.
+After he died, Mrs. Thornton resumed now and then keeping a diary.
+After finding a letter he wrote begging for money from Tortola, she lamented: "Oh my god how unfortunate he was - always involved in losses and disappointments, by the failure and dishonesty of others, he became plunged from one difficulty to another - and his mind accustomed to lawsuits, debt and all its dreadful consequences.
+His heart was good, his feelings good, his principles good, and yet circumstances which in many cases he could not control, (tho' I acknowledge in some he was imprudent and led away by the plausible representations and smooth faced deception of others) made it appear that he was indifferent in his pecuniary transactions to those principles of honor and strict propriety which ought always be adhered to by a man of honesty and correct education."

-All those insinuations on other men's inventions were more or less opportunistic.
-He was fated to try to destroy Robert Fulton.
-On June 21, 1802, he seemed to anticipate the battles to come.
+After all, Thornton knew he was a great inventor.
+He had invented the greatest modern invention.
 A little after two weeks of contemplating the meager file of American patents, Thornton wrote to his old master Dr. Fell.
 A letter he wrote to him in 1797 celebrated his Capitol design but didn't mention his work with the steamboat company.
 The one written in June 1802 glorified his work on the steamboat which predated his Capitol design: "I engaged in constructing a steamboat capable of carrying 150 passengers and made it go eight miles an hour through dead water...."
 He didn't mention Fitch, who had killed himself in 1798, and blamed the company's failure on his orders not being obeyed.
 As he left for Tortola, he had told the company's board to make the boat bigger but not to simplify it.
 They did and it failed.
 As he put it to Fell, he had to work against "wind, tide and ignorance."
 He overcame the first two but "the last is an overwhelming flood."(2)

 Robert Fulton was not ignorant.
 Pennsylvania born and embarked on an artistic career in Philadelphia, he crossed the ocean and stayed twenty years.
 In time, he forsook Benjamin West for James Watt.
 After trying to impress the British and French governments with his submarine and torpedo, Fulton came to the federal city in late 1806 to promote national defense with "Torpedo War," as he would call his book published in 1810.
 He also had a pamphlet on the necessity of a network of canals for defense and commerce.
 The Navy was skeptical.
 The Jefferson administration embraced him.
 Thornton spent New Year's Day 1807 with Fulton.
 In the summer of 1807, thanks to being bankrolled by the Livingston family, Fulton's steamboat made successful round trips from Manhattan to Albany 150 miles up the Hudson River with an average speed of 4 miles an hour.
 In the fall of 1808, he spent more time in the federal city to work on a patent application for his boat.

-Fulton asked that the Commissioner of Patents be barred from publicly criticizing patents and giving patents to himself.
-Thornton survived criticism and credited the First Amendment right of free speech.
-He often pointed to his continuance in office as proof that he had the confidence of the presidents who had appointed him.
-To a degree he did, but generally only embezzlement and drunkenness led to dismissal.
-On May 22, 1825, Adams called on Thornton while he was ill and noted in his diary that Thornton's clerk at the Patent Office "has done most of the business for some years and was eminently qualified.…" Likely because of his First Amendment propensity to criticize, congress never increased his salary.
-It did give him a clerk and answer his plea for a place to display patent models just as the French government did in Paris.
+In the meantime, Thornton made himself and the Patent Office famous.
+Congress never gave him a raise, but it did give him a clerk and answer his plea for a place to display patent models just as the French government did in Paris.
 Congress bought Blodget's hotel and Latrobe refashioned it to house the Post Office and Patent Office.
 The National Intelligencer crowed "as the apartments in this building are spacious and lofty, we may soon expect to see the numerous evidences of the ingenuity of our countrymen in this institution arranged and displayed to advantage."
 Thornton turned it into a notable tourist destination.
 In March 1811, he sent a long notice to newspapers throughout the country explaining the patent process and expressed his "astonishment" when viewing the "inventions of his countrymen,... no nation on earth surpasses them in genius."

-He became an untouchable bureaucrat but not a wealthy inventor.
-Thornton finally turned to history to make his claim and lay foundations for his future fame.
-His pamphlet had a curious title: "Short Account of the Origin of Steamboats Written in 1810 and Now Committed to the Press, 1814."
+Then he resumed his fight against Fulton.
+To better belittle his patents he published a pamphlet with a curious title: "Short Account of the Origin of Steamboats Written in 1810 and Now Committed to the Press, 1814."
 That he waited until 1814 to make his case public may have reflected his desire to keep open private negotiations with Fulton.
 Also, it wasn't until 1814 that two crucial witnesses who could challenge his claims died.
 He had found a prominent inventor who attested that Henry Voight, Fitch's partner, told him that Thornton suggested using a paddle wheel.
 Voight died in early 1814.
 A fellow federal bureaucrat attested that while in Paris, he was told by the American consul, Aaron Vail, who was Fitch's agent, that in 1793 he had given Fulton a complete set of Fitch's drawings and specifications.
 Vail died in 1813.

 In his pamphlet Thornton explained that in 1787 Fitch's boat only made 4 miles an hour.
 Then at Thornton's suggestion, it was redesigned and made 8 miles an hour.
 While there remains no corroborating evidence for those claims, there are several references to the boat going 7 miles an hour.
 Fitch's boat provided a ferry service on the Delaware River.
 In June 1790, it made a trip to Burlington, New Jersey.
 Newspapers noted the 80 mile round trip, and gave Fitch and Voight full credit.

 In his pamphlet, Thornton implied that he deserved credit for the company's success.
 After all, the company failed after he left to see his mother.
 He also implied that he could build a boat better than Fulton's.
 He claimed that he agreed "at once" to Fulton's offer of $150,000 if he could make a faster boat, but since Fulton "declined to write the terms," he could do nothing.
-Actually, in January 1811, Fulton challenged Thornton to come up with a better design for a boat that would go 6 miles an hour in still water with a 100 ton load.
-If Thornton made such a boat that "proved his principles in practice," Fulton promised to assume all its costs and pay Thornton $150,000.
-Or, if Thornton convinced Fulton "with drawings and demonstration I will join you in the expenses and profit."
 Given his often repeated claims, presumably, Thornton already had the drawings and expertise.
 He didn't have the money.
 Why didn't he propose the terms?

-Thornton found another venue where he could establish his claim as the inventor of the steamboat.
-He was granted a steamboat monopoly in Columbia.
-Any steamboat plying the Magdalena River had to pay him royalties.
-In 1819, he tried to enlist the aid of the American consul for a monopoly in Bahia, Brazil.
+To claim victory in his dispute with Latrobe, Thornton cited the jury's only awarding him 1 cent in damages.
+Benjamin Ogle Tayloe recalled that Thornton claimed that his pamphlet killed Fulton who died after a short illness in February 1815.
+Meanwhile, his pamphlet did not satisfy Thornton.
+It gave too much credit to Fitch.
+A Washington newspaper filled two pages with it and then thanked Thornton for bringing Fitch's achievement to light.
+Thornton rectified that.
+In 1819, he tried to enlist the aid of the American consul for a steamboat monopoly in Bahia, Brazil.
 He explained that Fitch was "a poor ignorant and illiterate man," and his boat was too slow.
 Thornton "engaged to make it go at the rate of eight miles an hour within 18 months....
 In one year I succeeded."
-He made plans for a better boat, but he had to visit his mother.
-When he came back two years later, he found that the company failed and sold everything it owned.
-Still, Thornton's plans lived on.
-When Fitch's patent expired, "Mr. Fulton came to America from Europe and began a steam boat with the late Chancellor Livingston.
-But Mr. Fulton had seen my papers describing the steam boat in the hands of one of Fitch's partners in France to whom I had sent them to take out a patent there....
+As for Fulton, he "had seen my papers describing the steam boat in the hands of one of Fitch's partners in France to whom I had sent them to take out a patent there....
 [Fulton] of course succeeded but without having invented a single improvement.
 Success however give him not only all the profits but the eclat of the Invention, with those who are not acquainted with the circumstances."

-Actually, Fitch was a prolific writer and his papers remain in several libraries from New York City to Washington.
+Actually, Fitch was a prolific writer and his papers, that he once offered to Secretary of State Jefferson, remain in several libraries from New York City to Washington.
 In a 1794 letter to Thornton, Fitch referred him to "my manuscripts" that he wanted Thornton to revise.
 He used Thornton and other directors only to improve his prose.
 However, in a 1791 letter, as Fitch prepared to go to France, a fellow director described to Thornton how he wrote the contract for the agent in France and couldn't resist taunting Thornton: "You still condemn the French scheme."
 Thornton' did not write the papers for the French patent.

+Thornton looked for monopoly right in South America because he had expanded his horizons.
 In April 1815, while Americans were trying to convince themselves that they had won the war, Thornton published "Outlines of a Constitution for United North and South Columbia."
 He divided the Western Hemisphere into 13 commonwealths and in a manner that would force the United States to give up the Louisiana Purchase.
 He had the hemisphere's capital, called the City of America, "on those healthy hills, that intersect the Isthmus at, or near Panama, where a canal may be made from sea to sea, by locks."
 About town that was raised to a hemispheric congress “sitting on the top of Mount Chimborazo, twenty thousand feet above the level of the Sea.”
 Of course, the premise of his idea was that Spanish colonies would declare their independence from the Spanish crown.
-Why his constitution would embolden revolutionaries is puzzling.
-All he advised in that regard was "if the South Columbians will their freedom they are free!"

 Of course, it was Thornton promotion of MacGregor months after he met him that stunned the administration.
 As for Rush's supporting the scheme, Thornton ever relied on his clerks to be ready to attest.
 He had used that ploy against Latrobe and would again in 1819 when the National Intelligencer announced that an Army board approved the breech loading rifle of John Hancock Hall.
 The next day, the editor announced that the rifle was actually invented by Dr. Thornton.
 Hall retorted that while he had drawings and a working gun, Thornton had lost his drawings and relied on his clerks to attest that they had once seen them.